Chainverse-Data/web3-knowledge-graph/README.md

 This repo has scripts for scraping various data sources and ingesting this data into a neo4j graph database.

-The code is organized into three main python modules: **ingestion**, **scraping**, **analytics**.
+The code is organized into four main python modules: **ingestion**, **scraping**, **analytics**, **post-processing**.
 There are scrict design guidelines to allow for easy maintenance and expandability.

 ## Design strategy
-The code stack follows a python module approach such that one can call the following: `python3 -m module_name.service_name.action`.
-For example, to scrape GitCoin `python3 -m scraping.gitcoin.scrape`.
+The code stack follows a python module approach such that one can call the following: `python3 -m pipelines.[module_name].[service_name].[action]`.
+For example, to scrape GitCoin `python3 -m pipelines.scraping.gitcoin.scrape`.

 ## Install
-It is recommended to created a virtual python environment using **Python 3.10**.
+It is recommended to created a virtual python or conda environment using **Python 3.10**.
 Then install all requirements with `pip3 install -r requierements.txt`.

 ## Requirements
 You will need to define the following Environment variable for all the modules to be running: